gamer-project/gamer/doc/wiki/Runtime-Parameters-related/[Runtime-Parameters]-Particles.md

 ### Particle UID (`PUID`)
 Valid particle UIDs should lie within `[1, number of particles]`.
-If new particles are created during the simulation, please assign their UIDs to `PUID_TBA`, and then call `Par_SetUID()` to assign UIDs after all particle creation within the same routine is complete.
+If new particles are created during the simulation, please assign their PUIDs to `PUID_TBA`, and then call `Par_SetParUID()` to assign PUIDs after all particle creation within the same routine is complete.

 The particle UID is assigned only in the following two situations:
 1. Initialization